 Sift the flour, half the sugar and salt, set aside.

 Whip the egg whites until foamy.
 Add 1 tablespoon water, the cream of tartar and vanilla, whip until it begins to form soft peaks.
 Add the remaining sugar, 1 tablespoon at a time until incorporated.
 Add the zest and rose water if using and continue whipping until it is medium stiff peaks.
 See instagram video to see what this looks like.

 Sift 1/3 of the flour over the whites and gently fold it in using a rubber spatula.
 Continue with another 1/3 and then the final flour.
-Transfer the batter into a 10 to 12-cup tube pan.
+Transfer the batter into a 10-cup tube pan.
 Run a knife around the batter to get out any large air pockets, then smooth the top.
 Bake for about 30-40 minutes or just until a tester comes out with moist crumbs.

 For the whipped cream:

 2 cups (250g) fresh or frozen blueberries, plus a handful for the garnish.
 (I used the same amount of Driscoll’s raspberries)*

 1/3 cup (65g) granulated sugar

 1/4 cup (50g) packed light brown sugar

 1 1/2 tsp pure vanilla extract (make your own)